trishatjokro/fx-carry-alpha-audit/round2/attempt-4-vol-conditioned-carry/README.md

 ## Motivation

 Attempt 3 tested the *plain, unconditional* broad (DM+EM) carry sort.
-The paper that actually motivated re-testing carry in this audit — Asano, Cai, Sakemoto (2025), "Global Foreign Exchange Volatility, Ambiguity, and Currency Carry Trades," *Journal of Banking & Finance* 178 (SSRN preprint 4993938) — is not about plain carry.
-Its contribution is conditioning carry exposure on FX volatility/ambiguity regimes to avoid carry-crash drawdowns.
-This attempt implements that mechanism on top of attempt 3's exact frozen base strategy (same universe, signal, quintile sort, cost assumption, IS/OOS split — nothing about the base strategy was changed or re-tuned).
+Asano, Cai, Sakemoto (2025), "Global Foreign Exchange Volatility, Ambiguity, and Currency Carry Trades," *Journal of Banking & Finance* 178 (SSRN preprint 4993938) — the paper that motivated re-testing carry in this audit — is not about plain carry; its contribution is conditioning carry on FX volatility/ambiguity regimes.
+This attempt builds a general vol/ambiguity-regime overlay **inspired by** that idea and layers it on top of attempt 3's exact frozen base strategy (same universe, signal, quintile sort, cost assumption, IS/OOS split — nothing about the base strategy was changed or re-tuned).

+**Important attribution caveat, added after a follow-up literature check:** secondary summaries of ACS (2025) indicate their actual finding is more specific and more counterintuitive than "reduce carry exposure when things look uncertain" — they report that *high* FX ambiguity is associated with *higher* carry returns, because high ambiguity is when investors hold off unwinding positions even as volatility rises; it is *low*-ambiguity, high-volatility states that they associate with carry unwinds.
+This attempt's rule does the opposite of that: it goes **flat during high measured ambiguity/dispersion**.
+That may mean this overlay's exposure rule runs in the opposite direction from ACS's actual documented mechanism, even though it uses a similarly-constructed regime measure.
+We have not verified this against ACS's full text directly (only via secondary summaries), so treat this as a specific, named open question rather than a settled critique — but it means this attempt should be read as "a vol/ambiguity-timing overlay in the spirit of the literature," not as a faithful implementation of ACS's specific mechanism.

 Attempt 3's robustness deep-dive found two specific weaknesses this is meant to address: subperiod instability (the entire OOS Sharpe came from 2022–2024; 2019–early 2021 including COVID was flat to